-In our second sample, we focus on funds' monthly returns with the aim of assessing the funds' exposures to different types of stocks.
-This samples goes from January 1990 to June 2012.
-We exclude closed-end funds with international specialization or that hold asset classes other than equity.
+In order to extend the sample period, we also consider a second sample that goes from January 1990 to June 2012 and that allows us to assess the exposure of funds' monthly returns to different portfolios of stocks.
+This.
+We exclude closed-end funds with international specialization or that hold asset classes other than equity from this sample.
 As a result, our sample includes a total of 406 US-based closed-end funds, specialized in domestic equity.
 Panel A of Table 1 summarizes the funds' main characteristics.

 Since closed-end funds tend to be smaller than open-end funds, we exclude mutual funds in the top TNA quintile from all analyses.
-Consequently, as shown in Table 1, the average size of the open-end funds in our sample is the same as for the closed-end funds.3 stocks that experienced high returns in the last six months, suggesting that these funds engage to a larger extent in momentum trading.
-Consistently, closed-end funds stockholdings have higher book-to-market ratio.
-In the next section, we device an empirical strategy that allows us to test whether closed-end funds trade against mispricing and allows us to exclude that any different trading behavior depends on the characteristics of the stocks experiencing mispricing.
+Consequently, as shown in Table 1, the average size of the open-end funds in our sample is the same as for the closed-end funds.
+The median open- and closed-end fund also have similar return, even though the performance of closed-end funds appears more negatively skewed.

 Table 1 also compares the main characteristics of the stocks held by closed-end funds and open-end funds.
 It confirms for the first time using holdings data that the finding of Cherkes, Sagi and Stanton (2008) that closed-end funds tend to hold illiquid stocks to a larger extent.
-It also indicates that open-end funds' portfolios include more
+It also indicates that open-end funds' portfolios include more stocks that experienced high returns in the last six months, suggesting that these funds engage to a larger extent in momentum trading, while closed-end funds follow a more contrarian strategy.
+Consistently, closed-end funds stockholdings have higher book-tomarket ratio.
+In the next section, we device an empirical strategy that allows us to test whether closed-end funds trade against mispricing controlling for the characteristics of the stocks experiencing mispricing.

-3 All results we report hereafter are robust to the use of an alternative control sample in which we include only the open-end fund with assets under management closest to each closed-end fund in our sample.
+&lt;sup>3 All results we report hereafter are robust to the use of an alternative control sample in which we include only the open-end fund with assets under management closest to each closed-end fund in our sample.